presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

     the license is included in the section entitled "GNU Free Documentation License".

+.. assignment for problem set

+.. assignments for lecture waivers

+.. assignments for end of lecture exercise sets

+.. assignments for reading responses

+.. assignment for DYU

 .. highlight:: python
     :linenothreshold: 500

 Activities through 9/23
 =======================